 Do you want a single ingredient for your dog training treats?
 No problem, PureBites contains precisely what it says: freeze-dried beef liver.
 Each treat contains just five calories.
 The beef’s sourced here in the U.S. The freeze-drying process keeps all of the protein and nutrients in place, giving your dog a healthy boost in their training session.

 The downsides?
 If you don’t reseal the package, the treats get gummy.
 You may also see liver powder floating around in the bag.
 It isn’t harmful; it just may get all over your hand.

 Stewart Pro Treat offers another freeze-dried option.
 Their freeze-dried beef livers come in handy cubes you can offer your dog as-is, or they break into smaller pieces.
 There’s no need to refrigerate the tub, and your dog will love the enticing aroma.
 Each cube is just six calories.

 SO what are the downsides?
 The cubes aren’t always consistent in size, so calories may fluctuate.
 Also, these treats may be soft, but they’re DRY.
 Keep some water on hand to help your dog from getting parched.

 Wellness combines two kinds of meat into each of their treat options, maximizing the protein.
 You have the choice of beef and turkey, chicken and lamb, chicken and venison, lamb and salmon, or turkey and duck.
 All of the ingredients are sourced and produced in the U.S., ensuring top quality.

-So what are the downsides?
+Downsides?
 The calorie count on these dog training treats is steep – 13 calories!
 You’ll want to ration these and keep them for high-value training.
-Also, they’re on the large size, which makes it hard for smaller dogs to eat.
+Also, they’re a large size, which makes it hard for smaller dogs to eat.